Death of Frank Valdes

-On July 17, 1999, death row inmate Frank Valdes (October 28, 1962 – July 17, 1999) was killed at Florida State Prison in Bradford County.
-That morning, nine correctional officers, carrying stun guns, entered his cell and beat him to death.
+On July 17, 1999, American death row inmate Frank Valdes (October 28, 1962 – July 17, 1999) was beaten to death at Florida State Prison in Bradford County.
+That morning, nine correctional officers, carrying stun guns, entered his cell and fatally stomped him.

 Background

-Valdes had a death sentence resulting from the 1987 fatal shooting of Glades Correctional Institution Correctional Officer Fred Griffis.
-At the time, Valdes was attempting to assist an inmate escape.
+Valdes was a career criminal who had been sentenced to death for the 1987 murder of Glades Correctional Institution Correctional Officer Fred Griffis during an escape attempt.
+He later privately confessed to his wife that he had gotten angry with Griffis, whom he shot and killed, for refusing to open the cell of an inmate who was supposed to join the escape.
 Fellow inmate William Van Poyck (July 4, 1954 – June 12, 2013) was sentenced to death for his role in Griffis' murder, and was executed on June 12, 2013.

 After Valdes' death, prosecutors of the state criminal trial stated that the attack on him was due to a desire to prevent him from discussing mistreatment of inmates with reporters.
 The Florida Department of Corrections (FDC) stated that Valdes had threatened one of the officers, leading to an extraction team to be called to his cell.

 Beating

 The incident occurred in the X-Wing area of the prison.
 Inmates stated that the correctional officers placed the body in a hallway and used bleach to clean the Valdes cell; the inmates stated that the officers placed Valdes' body in another cell and then called 911.
-The autopsy showed prints of correctional officer boots in Valdes' skin, and he also had broken ribs.
-Valdes was pronounced dead at the Shands Hospital in Starke.
+The autopsy showed prints of correctional officer boots in Valdes' skin, 30 fractures on 22 ribs, and had a broken jaw, nose, collarbone and sternum.
+After the beating, Valdes was taken to prison nurse, Jimmie Burger, who declared him fit to return to his cell.
+A few hours later, Valdes was found blue, cold, and not breathing in his cell.
+He was taken to Shands Hospital in Starke and pronounced dead just over an hour later.
 That day, the Florida Department of Law Enforcement (FDLE) was notified about the incident.

-It was alleged that Valdes committed suicide by diving off of his bunk and hitting the bars of the cell.
+It was alleged that Valdes committed suicide by diving off his bunk and hitting the bars of the cell.
 The FDLE ruled that he died due to a beating.
 The nine officers, who were suspended from their jobs, refused to talk.
 This prompted the Federal Bureau of Investigation (FBI) to join the FDLE investigation.